Possible online services disruption due to Internet related outage

 From the time you stop working, it can take up to eight weeks or longer for you to receive your first disability payment.
 SERS will also pay disability payments one month in arrears.
 It is important to return your application packet to SERS as soon as possible.
 No action can be taken on your claim until this information is received.

 You cannot work for the State of Illinois and receive disability benefits from SERS.
-You can work outside of state employment and earn up to $3,660.00 in any calendar quarter without interfering with your disability benefit.
-This amount changes periodically and SERS will update you as changes occur.
-If you earn in excess of the earning limit, disability benefits will be interrupted and may also be terminated as well as creating an overpayment.
+You can work outside of state employment and earn up to the “substantial gainful activity” rate for a calendar quarter without interfering with your disability benefit.
+This amount changes periodically and can be accessed at https://www.ssa.gov/oact/cola/sga.html.
+If you earn in excess of the earning limit, disability benefits will be interrupted or terminated, and may create an overpayment.

 Occupational disability benefits are paid when you become disabled due to a work-related injury or illness.
 You must receive benefits under the Workers' Compensation or Occupational Diseases Act to be eligible for occupational disability benefits.
 Nonoccupational disability benefits are paid when your disability wasn't caused by your job duties.